 - Invasive species

 - Species at risk

 - Sensitive and uncommon species

+- Trails and recreation

 - Old growth forests

-- Trails and recreation

-- Ponds and vernal
+- Ponds and vernal pools

+- Wetlands.

-- Increase in sensitive species and uncommon species - Control and reduction in current invasive species distribution and density and a reduction in potential introductions and vectors - Trails and recreational facilities that complement species habitat and reduce negative effects - Increase in education, protection and abundance of species habitats, including vernal pools, wetlands and old growth forests.
+- Increase in sensitive species and uncommon species - Control and reduction in current invasive species distribution and density and a reduction in potential introductions and vectors - Trails and recreational facilities that complement species habitat and reduce negative effects - Increase in education, protection and abundance of species habitats, including vernal pools, wetlands and old growth forest.